Inferior alveolar nerve

 The inferior alveolar nerve is a branch of the mandibular division of the trigeminal nerve (Cranial nerve V3).
 It is a somatic sensory nerve.

 After arising from the mandibular nerve, the inferior alveolar nerve travels in an inferior direction.
-It passes deep to the lateral pterygoid muscle then travels through the mandibular foramen and mandibular canal to enter the jaw.
+It passes deep to the lateral pterygoid muscle then travels through the inferior alveolar (a.k.a. mandibular) foramen and mandibular canal to enter the jaw.
 Here it runs inferior to the apices of the teeth, giving off its terminal branches as it travels towards the chin.

-The nerve to mylohyoid arises from the inferior alveolar nerve before it travels through the mandibular foramen.
+The nerve to mylohyoid arises from the inferior alveolar nerve before it travels through the inferior alveolar (a.k.a. mandibular) foramen.
 After passing through the foramen, the inferior alveolar nerve gives off the mental nerve (which passes from deep to superficial via the mental foramen) and the branches that form the inferior dental plexus.
 The inferior alveolar nerve and its terminal branches supply sensation to the mandible, chin, inferior lip and mandibular teeth.

 English: Inferior alveolar nerve